opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 }
 ```

-It returns the edge N-grams as tokens:
+It returns edge N-grams as tokens:

 * `q`
 * `qu`